pulumi/pulumi/docs/design/tools.md

 metadata.md) and [here](targets.md), respectively); instead, we will look at the tools, plugin architecture, and overall translation process.

-Coconut inputs may include the following:
+Lumi inputs may include the following:

-* Cocofile (`Coconut.yaml`): each instance of such a file describes a single outer Stack.
+* Lumifile (`Lumi.yaml`): each instance of such a file describes a single outer Stack.
-* DSL snippet: a Cocofile may execute "code as infrastructure" that produce pieces of the Stack.
+* DSL snippet: a Lumifile may execute "code as infrastructure" that produce pieces of the Stack.
-* Deployment assets: a Cocofile often references assets, like binary program files, that must get deployed.
+* Deployment assets: a Lumifile often references assets, like binary program files, that must get deployed.

 The collection of inputs effectively describe a desired state.
 In many use-cases, therefore, the desired "output" of the compilation process is not an artifact at all, but rather a series of actions that accomplish this desired state.